iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 ---
 ### **Law of Total Expectation**

-Using the conditional expectation to get the total expectation of the random variable.
+Conditional expectation is similar to conditional probaility.
+Given the conditional expectation of a variable, we can find the unconditional expectation using:

 $$
 \mathbb{E}\left[g(X)\right]